VCHui/angelfish/README.md

 Some exercise implementations of chess engines using the very neat [sunfish](https://github.com/thomasahle/sunfish) as a framework

 ## Engines implemented
+In order of increasing performance:
 * Minimax
 * Negamax
 * AlphaBeta - with pruning and transposition table
 * Sunfish - refitting as a mixin

+All engines have a method `search(pos,secs)` as in class `sunfish.Search`

 ## Framework
 * Decouple `sunfish.Position` into move handlings and score evaluations separately